 - 1) Be totally separated from a regular job or still be attached to an employer but work less than full-time hours because of COVID-19 reasons. - 2) If you are working part time, you must earn less than your WBA.
-(See Partial/Part-Total Claims.) - 3) You must submit Claim Certifications in person on a weekly/bi-weekly basis to request payment of benefits while unemployed.1 - 4) You must report all income or wages earned from work for each week that you certify, including pensions or retirement pay, even if you do not receive the actual payment on your claim form or request for payment. - 5) If self-employed, you must report gross income from for each week that you certify.
+(See Partial/Part-Total Claims.) - 3) You must submit Claim Certifications on a weekly/bi-weekly basis to request payment of benefits while unemployed.
+Please complete your weekly claim form at the OPUA office when you pick up your weekly payment. - 4) You must report all income or wages earned from work for each week that you certify, including pensions or retirement pay, even if you do not receive the actual payment on your claim form or request for payment. - 5) If self-employed, you must report gross income from for each week that you certify.
 Include all wages, commissions, and tips. - 6) Be Physically and Mentally Able to Work. - 7) Be ready and willing to Seek and Accept Work that you are reasonably fitted for by training or experience without any undue restrictions. - 8) Make three or more work search contacts every week.
-Keep a record of all your work search contacts on and submit when requested. - 9) Report for Required Interviews -- Respond immediately whenever OPUA contacts you regarding your claim or report as scheduled.
+Keep a record of all your work search contacts on and submit when requested.

+regarding your claim or report as scheduled.